Word Meanings - STATELY - Book Publishers vocabulary database

 Imposing through splendid or various colors; showy; fine; magnificent.
 Cloud-land, gorgeous land.
 Coleridge.
 Gogeous as the sun at midsummer.
 Shak. -- Gor"geous*ly, adv. -- Gor"geous*ness, n. (more info) luxurious; cf. OF. gorgias ruff, - REGULARITY

 1. To perform with solemn or ritual ceremonies, or according to legal forms.
 Baptism to be administered in one place, and marriage solemnized in another.
 Hooker.
 2. To dignify or honor by ceremonies; to celebrate.
-Their choice nobility and flowers - EXACTOR
+Their choice nobility and flowers - AFFECTATIONIST

 One who exacts or demands by authority or right; hence, an extortioner; also, one unreasonably severe in injunctions or demands.
 Jer.
 Taylor. - CORRECTLY